-elated data (if installed). ne pressure/time graph is dise top of the screen, but you On the pressure/time waveform, a blue pressure limitation line shows the maximum applied pressure, which is 10 cmH2O below the set high Pressure alarm limit.
+elated data (if installed). he pressure/time graph is disOn the pressure/time waveform, a blue pressure limitation line shows the maximum applied pressure, which is 10 cmH2O below the set high Pressure alarm limit.
 The Pressure limit is shown as a red line.